 4 Questions to Ask About Insomnia

 If you are in search of treatment for your sleep disorder and would like more information.
 Call us at one of our Koala® Center For Sleep & TMJ Disorders locations today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.